 On the morning of surgery, I mark the location of the incision lines with you standing in front of a mirror.
 I will mark the upper boundary and the lower boundary.
 The area between those boundaries (shown in pink in the image to the left) is the skin and tissue that will be removed.
 The upper and lower margins are then joined together and sutured together with dissolvable stitches.
 The final single horizontal incision will be around the front and back of your midsection.

 I ask all of my patients to bring a bathing suit or something to serve as a guideline for my markings.
-After the surgery, there is no way to avoid having a scar, but I am very aware of the need to place the scar as low as possible so that it is hidden with low cut panties or jeans.
+There is no way to avoid having a scar, as an incision must be made to remove the excess skin.
+However, I am very aware of the need to place the scar as low as possible so that it is hidden with low cut panties or jeans.
+Every patient has slightly different preferences of exactly where the scar will be located.
+We will discuss this these details the morning of surgery, so that there will be no surprises of where the scar is located.

 Tissue dissection and wound closure